ku-sldg/plih/_simple/5-Monadic-Interpreter.md

 ## Monadic eval

 Time to come back from the land of the monad and talk evaluation and type prediction again.
 Why go there in the first place?
-Other than numeric and Boolean constants, all terms in `BAE` are evaluated by evaluating their subterms and combining the results to give a value for the term.
+Other than numeric and Boolean constants, all terms in `ABE` are evaluated by evaluating their subterms and combining the results to give a value for the term.
 Unless of course evaluating any of the subterms results in an error.
-If an error occurs it should be passed back to the user and return as the result.
-Hopefully the role of the `Either` will become clear after looking at  few terms.
+If an error occurs it should be passed back to the user and returned as the result.
+Hopefully the role of the `Either` will become clear after looking at a few terms.

 The signature does not change, but we will call the evaluation function `evalM` to designate that this is a monadic version.